 Downloading the template .csv file

-Importing products can be done directly from the menu Parameters > Import data, thanks to a .csv template file available through the "Download" link.
+Importing products can be done directly from the menu Settings > Import data, thanks to a .csv template file available through the "Download" link.

 From the screen "Import data", select "Products" (1) and click on "Download" (2).